 "I was a New York boy," Johnny said.
 "Everybody thought I might be playing for the Yankees or the Giants, or maybe the Dodgers because of Jake Pitler."
 Pitler lived in nearby Binghamton and managed in the Dodgers farm system.
 "I always associated with him when the high school season was over.
 He was in charge of baseball schools and tryout camps.
 I always attended, and he liked me.
 When I was 17 years old, he asked me to go to Bear Mountain."
-During World War II, the Brooklyn Dodgers had their training camp at Bear Mountain in upstate New York.
+During World War II, the Brooklyn Dodgers had their training camp at Bear Mountain about 45 miles north of New York city.

 "I happened to be invited by Jake Pitler to get the feel of professional baseball," Logan recalled.
 "They weren't going to sign me.
 They just wanted to have one of the superscouts look me over.
 They took young kids they thought might be successful.
 I worked out there, then went back to high school.
 I remember Jake Pitler being a great influence with the Brooklyn Dodgers.
 I went to one session where one of our speakers was Branch Rickey, and what an outstanding speaker he was.
 He had a baseball in his hand, and he talked about it for an hour and a half."

 Dewey Griggs' signing of Logan was the first of the scout's four important contributions to the Milwaukee Braves' 1957 World Series championship ballclub.
 The others were, in order, Bob Trowbridge, Wes Covington, and Henry Aaron.